By Jennifer McDougall

 Relieve yourself from emotional exhaustion by taking time to refill your own emotional needs so you can begin feeling happy and healthy again.
-Many of us feel worn-out and drained over time from giving much of ourselves to those we care for and forget to take time to rest and refuel.
-A lack of energy, poor sleep, bad diet, and decreased levels in motivation are just a few signs that it’s time you change the course in which you’re headed.
+So many of us feel worn out and drained over time from giving much of ourselves to those we care for and forget to take time to rest and refuel.
+A lack of energy, poor sleep, bad diet, and decreased levels of motivation are just a few signs that its time you change the course in which you’re headed.

-Neglected self-care can cause chronic health issues down the road and this is certainly something that can be avoided when you pause, take a break, and make time to care for yourself.
+Neglected self-care can cause chronic health issues down the road, and this is certainly something that can be avoided when you pause, take a break, and make time to care for yourself.
 An empty emotional tank may cause you to break down from exhaustion and frustration.
-It’s important to communicate with friends, family, and your community if there is anything anyone can help you with.
-As caregivers, we oftentimes take on more than we should and although that may seem admirable, it can be harmful to your well-being.
+It’s essential to communicate with friends, family, and your community if there is anything anyone can help you with.
+As caregivers, we often take on more than we should, and although that may seem admirable, it can harm your well-being.

 Signs Your Emotional Tank is Empty

 - feeling irritable